How does Alabama's foreclosure process work?

 It's important to note that foreclosure laws and procedures can vary based on individual circumstances and any specific terms outlined in the mortgage contract.
 It is advisable for borrowers facing foreclosure to seek legal counsel to understand their rights and options accurately.

-by juvenal_gottlieb , 5 months ago
+by juvenal_gottlieb , a year ago

 @jeanie In Alabama, foreclosures primarily occur through a non-judicial process, although a judicial foreclosure is also possible.
 The process typically involves the following steps: